armut/f.tea.p/README.md

 #### Dependencies

-In order GUI to work --it doesn't work without GUI by the way ^^;--, you need Qt python binding PyQt5.
+In order GUI to work -- app doesn't work without GUI by the way ^^; --, you need Qt python binding PyQt5.
 On Arch Linux, you can get it from the main repo:

 ```
 $ pacman -S python-pyqt5